-- Soft skills describe the most important competencies, which the employer requires you to have in order to be successful in your career.
+- Soft skills, also know as "Interpersonal Skills" or "People Skills", describe a group of essential competencies, which employers require you to have in order to be successful in your career.

 - The soft skills mentioned in the job advertisement should be interpreted correctly.
 General statements are difficult.

 - Soft skills are over mentioned; from the job advertisement as well as from the applicants themselves.